robert-oleynik/AI4SE-Mutation-Testing/README.md

 1. Generating mutations based on function signature and some extra information:

-	- The first and most basic generator is the `doc_string` generator.
-This generator will prompt the LLM only with the signature and doc string.
+	- The first and most basic generator is the `docstring` generator.
+This generator will prompt the LLM only with the signature and docstring.
-	- The second generator `full_body` will extend on this information and will provide the LLM with additional context, including class signature, the full constructor and all referenced member functions with signature and doc comment.
+	- The second generator `full_body` will extend on this information and will provide the LLM with additional context, including class signature, the full constructor and all referenced member functions with signature and docstring.
 	- The third and last generator `comment_rewrite` will additionally write the original function commented out before the member function signature.